Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Exception Filters

-In this article, you will learn:
+In this complete guide, you’ll learn:

-- Middleware vs Filters differences
+- Middleware vs Filters – real differences

 - When to use Middleware, Filters, or both